PRISM: Probabilistic Runtime Insights and Scalable Performance Modeling for Large-Scale Distributed Training: Characterizing Variability At-Scale

-The performance of training at-scale is highly dynamic, subject to variation factors that take many forms.
-While failures during training can lead to excessive churn at the cluster level that result in lost goodput~\cite{kokolis2025reliability}, even failure-free runs are subject to performance variation.
-For example, when the same neural network computations are executed on the same hardware system repeatedly, the execution time is a stochastic quantity -- \textit{temporal timing variability}.
-In the case of distributed training, where the same neural network computations are run concurrently over a large collection of GPUs or hardware accelerators of other kinds, hardware process variation can lead to further timing performance variability -- \textit{spatial timing variability}.
+Training performance at-scale is highly dynamic, subject to variation factors that take many forms.
+While it is well-studied that failures during training can lead to excessive churn at the cluster level~\cite{kokolis2025reliability}, \textit{even failure-free runs are subject to performance variation}.
+There are two main types of variation observed.
+First, when the same computations are executed on the same hardware system repeatedly, the execution time can be a stochastic quantity -- i.e., \textit{temporal timing variability}.
+Second, when the same computations are run concurrently over a large collection of GPUs, hardware process variation can lead to further performance variability -- i.e., \textit{spatial timing variability}.
+Both compute and communication operations can exhibit temporal and spatial variability.

-To better understand the sources of variation, we first construct a taxonomy to categorize different forms of performance variation and their potential root causes (see Figure \ref{fig:taxonomy_variation}).
-Real-world training jobs experience a wide range of variations of different magnitudes -- including variation on seemingly identical GPUs, across different platforms, and failures.
-Variation on GPUs that are seemingly identical can be caused by a myraid of factors, including varying clock frequency, power throttling, or cooling impacts\cite{nvidia_library}.
-Microarchitectral differences can also cause this variation, including cache hits/misses and garbage collection overheads~\cite{lin2025stragglers}.
-Numerics is another potential cause of variation, as tensors with many zeros have observed higher speedups due to hardware architectural optimizations~\cite{golden2024flashattentionstable}.